EngkuAuni/MIMOS/Test_Runs/README.md

 - Tasks such as writing Verilog modules, generating FSMs, or explaining timing behavior align well with the strengths of GenAI.
 - HDL-specific support (like auto-generating modules or answering design trade-offs) offers **immediate, practical value** to IC designers.

 This assistant is designed to run fully offline using **local LLMs** via [Ollama](https://ollama.com), ensuring zero API cost and improved privacy.
-Users will have to have the same model installed and running locally + clone the repo (setup instructions in README.md)
+Users will have to have the same model installed and running locally + clone the repo (include setup instructions later**)

 ---